 Alternatives to Suboxone Treatment in Arkansas

-Suboxone is only one of several treatment options for opioid addiction.
-There are alternative substances that have previously been used in Arkansas for opioid addiction treatment, including methadone and Naltrexone.
+Suboxone is only one of numerous treatment options for those addicted to opioids.
+There are alternative drugs that have previously been used in Arkansas for opioid addiction treatment, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
 For example, only methadone clinics can administer methadone.
-For addicts who are determined to break free from addiction and who have access to a safe and supportive living environment, these MAT options could be a good option for you.
+For struggling addicts who are ready to get clean and who have access to a safe and supportive living situation, these MAT options might work for you.

 - Alcohol dependence

-For individuals who are not a good candidate for Suboxone treatment, going cold turkey may be the only alternative option.
-For individuals who plan to go through a clean-slate withdrawal can expect intense flu-like withdrawal symptoms and intense cravings.
-It is highly advised to get admitted to a Arkansas opioid detoxification center that can assist in managing these symptoms.
+People who are not a good candidate for Suboxone treatment, going cold turkey may be the only alternative option.
+People who plan to go through a clean-slate withdrawal can expect intense flu-like withdrawal symptoms and intense cravings.
+It is strongly recommended to seek treatment from a Arkansas opioid detoxification facility that can help manage these symptoms.